Kyosho Inferno: MP9TKI3, item no. 31788 & 31888 & 31889T1 (2012–2016)

-MP9TKI4, item no. 33001, 33007, 30898 & KYO33011B (2016–2018)
+MP9TKI4, item no. 33001, 33007, 30898, KYO33011B, and KY33013(2016–2018)

 In 2016 the TKI4 earned a respectable second place at the IFMAR championships however the changes between the TKI3 and TKI4 were probably among the smallest between Kyosho releases.
 This can be seen from the parts available in the TKI3 upgrade pack provided by Kyosho.
 This car was also available as a partially assembled "Spec-A" variant with number 33007.
 The innovation which might have been missing between the TKI3 and TKI4 was definitely compensated for by the MP9e brushless Kit with number 30898.
 This was the first electric 1:8 off-road buggy that Kyosho had released from the factory and showed the company embracing an entirely different type of technology which not only brings drastic changes to the way a car handles and performs but also requires entirely new parts and a different layout to maintain similar handling characteristics.

 In 2018 an important milestone was reached as the TKI4 welcomed the tenth anniversary of the MP9 series of cars (number KYO33011B).
 Ten years is the longest production run of any of the 1/8 Kyosho off-road models.
 This edition also includes many optional parts in the standard kit and is the highest-spec.
 TKI4.
+This car was also available as a partially assembled "Spec-A" variant with number 33013.
 Even more impressive is that in 2018 one also celebrated 30 years since the release of the MP1 Burns series which essentially set the foundation for all the 1:8 Kyosho Buggys that followed.